The Secret to Painting Realistic Eyes

 - Make sure the “white” of the eye is not white.
 Depending on the photo or person, the white will have a tint to it.
 It will also have shadows from where the light is coming from, so part of the white may be very dark or nearly black.
 The lightest part of the white of the eye is usually right beside the iris.
 This is because eyes are round and that is the part that is closest to you when you’re looking at the eye so it will appear brighter.
 The rest of the white will gradually get darker as it disappears into the lid areas and the corners of the eyes.
 Also, eyes usually have a bit of pink at the inner corner where the white meets the tear duct.

 Now It’s Your Turn!

-One of the best things I learned when I started learning to draw and paint accurately was to paint what’s there instead of what I thought I was seeing.
+One of the best things I learned when I started learning to draw and paint accurately?
+Paint what’s there instead of what I thought I saw.
 Try this and your drawings and paintings will improve!
 It just takes practice (and the willingness to trick your brain a little bit).

 What do you think?
 Did these tips help you?
 If so, please let me know in the comments!
 Also, if you have any questions about painting or drawing eyes, please leave a comment.

 Want more mixed media art tips?
 Check out Mixed Media Art Tutorial: My Art Process Step-By-Step